MatrixAI/Architect/ProtocolResearch/SessionTypesDemo/README.md

 ### isSubType

-Subtypes in Session Types is based on the requirement that the subtypes of any compatible pair of Session Types should also be compatible.
+Subtypes in Session Types is based on the requirement that the subtypes of any compatible pair of Session Types should also be compatible. `isSubType` takes two session types and determines if the first is a subtype of the second.

-`isSubType a b` or `a <: b` is `True` iff `a` is a subtype of `b`.
+`<:` is an infix operator for `isSubType`.

 This function is reflexive, antisymmetric, and transitive, so `a <: a` always, if `a /= b` and `a <: b` then `b <: a == False`, and if `a <: b` and `b <: c` then `a <: c`.
 The core requirement of subtypes with relation to compatibility is if `a <: b` and `c <: d` and `b <=> d` then `a <=> c`.